BenSheridanEdwards/Makers_Paladins_Path/README.md

 We also used agile methodologies, organising ourselves with daily stand-ups and retrospectives to ensure we were aligned and priorising well at all times.
 We reviewed each others code before every merge ensuring that all tests had passed.

-## <a name="Specification">Specification</a>
+## <a name="Specification">Our Game Specification</a>

 ### Initial Requirements

-- Players will be able to battle enemies in a turn based style
+- Players are able to battle enemies in a turn based style
-- When an enemy is encountered, the player and enemies within a certain radius will be transported to an arena where they will be unable to move.
+- When an enemy is encountered, the player and enemies within a certain radius are transported to an arena where they will be unable to move, and will take turns attacking with the enemies.
-- Players will have 4 basic attacks at their disposal: a basic sword attack, and three spells of earth, fire, and ice.
+- Players have 4 basic attacks at their disposal: a basic sword attack, and three spells of earth, fire, and ice.
-- Players and enemys will have a health system, and when a player or enemy's health reaches zero, they die.
+- Players and enemys have a set number of health points, when their health points reach zero, they die.
-- When players die, the player will respawn at the start location
+- When players die, the player respawns at the start location
-- When enemies die, it will signal a death animation, and they can't be attacked again
+- When enemies die, it initiates a death animation, and they can't be targeted in subsequent turns
-- Players who succeed against all the opponents in a battle will be transported back to the map to continue their journey
+- Players who succeed against all of the opponents in a battle will be transported back to their location on the map to continue their journey

 ### Final Requirements

+- Players are able to explore an open-world map, moving along a path where they'll encounter enemies of varing types.
+- When players encounter an enemy, they can lock-on to their nearest target and change targets left or right.
+- Players can attack enemies with sword, fire, rock, and ice attacks.
+- Depending on the type of attack and type of enemy, attacks can deal varing amounts of damage.

 ### Additional Features we'd love to add